 Since 2012,Star Standard has designed and manufactured industry-leading aviation obstruction lights(also called “aircraft warning lights) and navigational aids for a variety of industrial uses.
 We provide critical lighting and hazard marking in the toughest conditions around the world, with clients ranging from EU, Southeast Asia, South Latin America,etc., to corporations and municipalities.
 Our obstruction lighting products are manufactured in ISO 9001:2015 certified facilities in China.

-Obstruction lights are widely used in such places as broadcasts,cranes and infrastructures,marines,mining,railyards,telecommunications,etc.
+Obstruction lights are widely used in places as broadcasts,cranes and infrastructures,marines,mining,railyards,telecommunications,high buildings,etc.

-The classification of aviation obstruction lights is as follows:
+The classification of aviation obstruction lights are as follows:

 a) L-810, low-intensity red obstruction light